schoettl/bank-holiday-germany/README.md

 are not legal holidays are generally only off for bank employees.

-There are even more public holidays in each federal state which are (partly) covered by the `ExtraHolidays` module of this package.
+There are even more public holidays in each federal state which are covered by the `ExtraHolidays` module of this package.

 See the [module documentation](https://hackage.haskell.org/package/bank-holiday-germany) on Hackage for more information.